jijihohococo/ichi-orm/README.md

 ### WHERE NOT IN

-To make "WHERE NOT IN" sql query, you can user "whereNotIn" function as shown as below
+To make "WHERE NOT IN" sql query, you can use "whereNotIn" function as shown as below

 ```php
 Blog::whereNotIn('id',[1,2])->get();